Maraging Steel Market Size, Share, Value, and Competitive Landscape 2021

 Maraging steel is 18% nickel, cobalt strengthened steel (C-type) with excellent properties, workability and heat treatment characteristics.
 Maraging is double vacuum melted by VIM (Vacuum Induction Melt) followed by VAR (Vacuum Arc Remelt).
 Maraging material is supplied in the annealed and descaled condition.
 The alloy is very tough, relatively soft (RC 30/35), readily machined or formed.
 Maraging provides a high value for critical parts in aerospace, structural, component and tooling Application.

-This report contains market size and forecasts of Maraging Steel in South Korea, including the following market information:
+This report contains market size and forecasts of Maraging Steel in China, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Maraging Steel manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Maraging Steel production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on Maraging Steel production and consumption in China

 Total Market by Segment: